Photo by Matt Cashore ’94

 “Look at us.
 We did it,” valedictorian Madeline Owen, of Columbus, Ohio, said in her address, recounting some of the obstacles that faced this year’s class.
 “If we have learned anything in the past 14 months, with the challenges of COVID-19 and the renewed fight for racial justice, it is that strength and new beginnings can be born out of vulnerability.”

 Carla Harris, a celebrated gospel singer who also serves as vice chairman of wealth management and senior client adviser at Morgan Stanley, received the University’s 2021 Laetare Medal, the oldest and most prestigious honor given to American Catholics.

 She closed the formal part of the commencement program by singing the hymn “Amazing Grace.”
-In a year in which live music and even public singing were silenced for months because of the pandemic, Harris’ soaring solo was a fitting way to end an academic year that will never be forgotten.
+After months in which the pandemic silenced live music and even public singing, Harris’ soaring solo was a fitting way to end an academic year that will never be forgotten.

 Margaret Fosmoe is an associate editor of this magazine.